Monthly Ikki: History

 In 2009, Viz Media launched SigIkki, an English-language online version of Monthly Ikki.
 Egami acknowledged the defunct American magazine Pulp as a precursor that helped pave the way for Ikkis acceptance in the United States.
 With the magazine's original pages already digitized, Egami saw translation as an opportunity to reach a broader audience.
 The digital files, which separated text and art into layers, facilitated localization.
 Former Viz Media editorial manager Leyla Aker noted the project was internally nicknamed "Pulp 2.0" and shared the Viz Signature imprint's goal of publishing creatively excellent and diverse content.
 Monthly Ikki was also Shogakukan's first manga magazine to publish digitally.
 The SigIkki website serialized titles online, with popular series later receiving print publication, and featured interviews with creators and editors.
 In January 2013, the magazine's official site, Ikki Paradise, launched Web Ikipara Comic (WEBイキパラCOMIC), a free web manga corner serializing original online content.

 After nearly 14 years, the September 2014 issue (released July 25) announced that Monthly Ikki would cease publication with the November issue (released September 25).
 Some series concluded in the final issue, while others transferred to different magazines.
-It was replaced by Hibana, (Note: ヒバナ, stylized as HiBaNa) which launched in March 2015.
-Hibana itself ceased publication after two years, with its final issue released in August 2017.
+It was replaced by Hibana, (Note: ヒバナ, stylized as HiBaNa) which launched on March 6, 2015.
+Hibana itself ceased publication after two years, with its final issue released on August 7, 2017.